satoridev-web/satori-studio/readme.txt

 == Acknowledgements / Fork Origin ==

-SATORI Studio is a fork of Beaver Builder Lite by The Beaver Builder Team, used and modified under the terms of the GPL v2+ license.
+SATORI Studio is the SATORI-branded fork of Beaver Builder Lite by The Beaver Builder Team, used and modified under the terms of the GPL v2+ license.
 Original copyright © 2014-2024 The Beaver Builder Team (FastLine Media LLC).
 Modifications © 2024 Satori Graphics Pty Ltd.